Best Ankle Brace

 Ankle sprains are the most common type of injury in Basketball, with an inversion low ankle sprain the most common.
 Severe inversion ankle sprains may result in a high ankle sprain, affecting the ligaments on the front of the ankle joint.
 A study by Dewar et al., 2019 reviewed three different types of ankle braces and found little significant difference in their effectiveness.
 Still, all three effectively reduced the risk of ankle sprains in basketball.

-Another study by McGuine et al., 2011 on the effect of lace-up ankle braces on injury rates in high school basketball found that they did not reduce the severity of injuries.
+Another study by McGuine et al., 2011 on lace-up ankle braces’ effect on high school basketball injury rates found that they did not reduce the severity of injuries.
 Still, they did reduce the incidence of ankle injuries.
 These two studies highlight the benefits of Basketball ankle braces in reducing ankle injuries.

-A basketball ankle brace should have a lace-up front with eight straps to fix the ankle into the desired position for stability.
+The best basketball ankle braces have a lace-up front with eight straps to fix the ankle into the desired position for stability.
 The laces prevent the ankle brace from loosening while you play, while the figure 8 strap is more stable than a figure 6 lock.
 Stirrups along the side help lock the subtalar joint, which is helpful for chronic ankle sprains.

-We have created a list of our three most recommended Basketball Ankle Braces below.
+We have listed our three most recommended Basketball Ankle Braces below.

 Comment from James: This is our go-to brace for anyone who plays Basketball but struggles with ankle sprains.